Arcutis Biotherapeutics (ARQT)

 AI Analysis | Feedback

-Frank Watanabe has served as the president of Arcutis Biotherapeutics since 2016 and chief executive officer since 2017.
-Prior to joining Arcutis, he was a co-founder and chief operating officer of Kanan Therapeutics, a cardiovascular drug development company, and before that, was vice president of strategy and corporate development at Kythera Biopharmaceuticals.
-Mr. Watanabe also held executive roles at Amgen, Inc. and Eli Lilly and Company.
-He was an official in the U.S. government and a commissioned officer in the U.S. Navy Reserves for 25 years.
+Mr. Watanabe has served as the President of Arcutis since 2016 and Chief Executive Officer since 2017.
+Prior to joining Arcutis, he was the co-founder and Chief Operating Officer of Kanan Therapeutics, a cardiovascular drug development company, and previously served as Vice President of Strategy and Corporate Development at Kythera Biopharmaceuticals.
+He held executive roles at Amgen Inc. from 2005 to 2013, and at Eli Lilly and Company starting in 1996.
+Mr. Watanabe also served as an official in the U.S. government and was a commissioned officer in the U.S. Navy Reserves for 25 years.
+He has served on the board of Amunix Pharmaceuticals.

 Latha Vairavan, Chief Financial Officer

-Latha Vairavan was promoted to Chief Financial Officer in May 2025, overseeing and managing all financial operations for Arcutis.
-She joined Arcutis in 2020 and has held roles of increasing responsibility, including executive director of financial planning and analysis and vice president of finance and corporate controller.
-Before Arcutis, Ms. Vairavan spent 12 years at Amgen, where she held various finance roles, ultimately serving as finance director for U.S. value and access.
+Ms. Vairavan was promoted to Chief Financial Officer in May 2025, overseeing all financial operations for Arcutis.
+She joined Arcutis in 2020 and has held positions of increasing responsibility, including Executive Director of Financial Planning and Analysis and Vice President, Finance and Corporate Controller.
+With over 20 years of finance and accounting experience in the biotech industry, Ms. Vairavan previously spent 12 years at Amgen, where she held various finance roles, ultimately serving as finance director for U.S. value and access.
 She began her career as a financial consultant with KPMG and Arthur Andersen.

-Patrick Burnett, Executive Vice President, Chief Medical Officer
+Patrick Burnett, MD, PhD, FAAD, Executive Vice President, Chief Medical Officer

 L. Todd Edwards, Executive Vice President, Chief Commercial Officer

-L. Todd Edwards joined Arcutis in September 2023 as chief commercial officer and was promoted to executive vice president, chief commercial officer in December 2024.
-He brings over 25 years of experience in sales, market access, marketing, and general management.
-Previously, Mr. Edwards was group vice president and business unit head of immunology at Incyte, where he led the launch and commercialization of their topical JAK inhibitor for atopic dermatitis.
-He also spent nearly eight years at UCB, serving as head of U.S. immunology and later head of global immunology operations and strategy.
+Mr. Edwards was promoted to Executive Vice President, Chief Commercial Officer in December 2024 and joined Arcutis in September 2023.
+He brings over 25 years of experience in sales, marketing, market access, and general management.
+Before Arcutis, he was Group Vice President and Business Unit Head of Immunology at Incyte, where he led the successful launch and commercialization of a topical JAK inhibitor for atopic dermatitis.
+Mr. Edwards also spent nearly eight years at UCB as Senior Vice President and Head of Global Immunology Operations and Strategy, and held senior roles at AbbVie and TAP Pharmaceuticals.

 AI Analysis | Feedback